 Paresthesias, as they are known, in both limbs and the head and neck are distinct signs of a nervous system under stress.
-One should not jump to conclusions of rare neurological diseases, but they do occur and we will discuss some later.
-Rather, first think of a few of the basics of healthy living.
+One should not jump to conclusions of rare diseases, but they do occur and we will discuss some later.
+Think first rather of a few of the basics of abundant living.

 If you determine that you have anemia, consider adding both vitamin B supplements and iron supplements to round out your diet.
 Iron deficiency and anemia can lead to fatigue, irritability and other complications.
 Consult with your pharmacist to determine the appropriate dosages.

 Of course, first a diagnosis.
 Why are you anemic?
 Are you getting black stools or having very heavy periods?
 Are you regularly taking anti inflammatory drugs?

 An unhurried sense of time is in itself a form of wealth.

 Better still, look to your diet.
 The humble beetroot is the best natural vegetable source of iron; from green leafy vegetables like broccoli and organ meats, iron would not be deficient in your diet unless you're into junk food.

 Obviously a generalized vitamin deficiency means aspects of the diet are lacking.
 There is a rare condition is which B12 is not well absorbed, due to a deficiency of intrinsic factor secreted by the lining of the stomach; no matter how many tablets you consume, but we will pass on that for the time being.
 See more lower down about pernicious anemia.

 There are many vital vitamins in the complex package.
 The only way to come close to sparkling great wellness is to eat a natural, rounded diet; and perhaps take a supplement tablet as well.
 I do periodically, but it is not a substitute for choice foods.

 Increasingly researchers are finding that vitamins and minerals from our food are far more effective than from tablets.